rorione/Simple-voting-contract/README.md

 New proposal created
 Event 'ProposalCreated' values are as expected
-New proposal arrived in 'getProposals()' and has correct values New proposal arrived in 'getProposal(id)' and has correct values'
+New proposal arrived in 'getProposals()' and has correct values New proposal arrived in 'getProposal(id)' and has correct values
       ✔ Should create new proposal corrctly
 New proposal creation reverted because such proposal already exists
       ✔ Creating already exising proposal should return error